-If you love sunsets and water, choose the beach.
+If you love sunsets and water, choose the beach or a waterfall.

 Your options are literally endless when you choose yourselves over the production.
 It’s really hard to fit 200 people into an intimate and remote airbnb, but you can absolutely fit you and few close friends.
 Or no friends, I’m not judging.

 Celebrate your entire day together, from sunrise to sundown.
 Each moment can be crafted to exactly what makes the two of you sing with joy.
 The beauty of an elopement boils down to you being able to be freely and authentically you.
 You no longer have to write your vows with 100’s of people in mind or make sure to pick the right dessert selection so everyone can be happy.

 The good news is that if the only thing holding you back from wanting to elope is that you still want a few of your closest friends or family there, you can!
 Just because you're eloping doesn't mean you have to leave your loved ones behind.
 Bringing those few along can give you an amazing experience that you truly get to enjoy together instead of just a 3-minute conversation as you rush through your wedding day.

 It's always important to keep your guests well informed about the type of ceremony you'll be having.
 They may have never heard about eloping before!

 Are you catching my drift yet?
 It really doesn’t matter what you choose because you’re still choosing for you, and because of that, your day (or multiple days) will be the most amazing love fest you’ve ever had.
 You might even rival Woodstock.

 Just picture yourselves waking up together, feeling absolutely no pressure or stress or anxiety.
 Maybe you laugh because you feel like you're cheating on the “normal” idea of a wedding and struck gold by eloping instead.